New neighborhoods, homes in full bloom; limited-time incentive available

 “That term, master-planned, gets misused, but it really describes what Cedar Creek is,” said Don Julian of Don Julian Builders, who has built in Cedar Creek since the community’s early days.
 “Cedar Creek has every kind of custom home setting available.
 All the things buyers ask for are there.”

 And to keep pace with continual demand, building activity within Cedar Creek remains brisk.
-Consider The Crossings at Southglen, for example, which continues to be a popular destination for families, thanks to a prime location near Cedar Creek Elementary School and a neighborhood swimming pool.
-The neighborhood has been so popular, in fact, that just five homesites remain for custom-built homes, an ideal choice for buyers who want to work with one of Cedar Creek’s renowned builders to bring their dream home to life.
+The Spring Parade of Homes, which starts this Saturday, April 22, is an ideal time to experience Cedar Creek firsthand.
+The community features six Parade entries, including two in The Crossings at Southglen, which continues to be a popular destination for families, thanks to a prime location near Cedar Creek Elementary School and a neighborhood swimming pool.
+Parade entries include a four-bedroom, 3½-bathroom reverse 1½-story floor plan by Braklow Custom Homes, Inc., located at 24268 W. 111th Place and priced at $469,000.
+Roeser Homes also features a reverse 1½-story floor plan with three bedrooms and 2½ bathrooms, located at 24140 W. 111th Place and priced at $468,496.

-Buyers interested in accommodating a faster move-in timeline can select one of four immediately available speculative homes, including two four-bedroom, 3½-bathroom Wakefield floor plans by Rodrock Homes, a three-bedroom, 2½-bathroom Azalea floor plan from Roeser Homes and a four-bedroom, 3½-bathroom Brentwood floor plan from Braklow Custom Homes.
-Prices range from the low to mid-$400,000s.
-And for a limited time, buyers can take advantage of a sales incentive and receive 12 months’ paid HOA dues for contracts written on any of the available spec homes or a custom-built home on one of the five remaining homesites by May 1, 2017.

-The purchase opportunities don’t end there.
-One of Cedar Creek’s newer neighborhoods, Hidden Lake Estates, offer enviable wooded views near the community’s swim and racquet facility.
-Several speculative homes are now under construction in Hidden Lake Estates, including a three-bedroom, 2½-bathroom Taylor National floor plan from C&M Builders; a five-bedroom, 7½-bathroom Catalina IV from James Engle Custom Homes; a four-bedroom, 4½-bathroom Hampton floor plan from Todd Hill Homes; and a four-bedroom Firethorn floor plan with four full bathrooms and two half-bathrooms from Roeser Homes.
-Prices range from the upper $700,000s to the mid-$900,000s.
+One of Cedar Creek’s newest neighborhoods, Hidden Lake Estates, also features several Parade entries.
+The idyllic neighborhood offers enviable wooded views near the community’s swim and racquet facility.
+Parade entries include a 1½-story home by Don Julian Builders, Inc., with four bedrooms and 4½ bathrooms, located at 25232 W. 104th Place.
+Todd Hill Homes, LLC, features a four-bedroom, 4½-bathroom 1½-story home at 25179 W. 105th Terrace.
+A spacious six-bedroom, 7½-bathroom 1½-story home from James Engle Custom Homes is open to tour at 25123 W. 105th Terrace.
+And C&M Builders, Inc., has a reverse 1½-story home with four bedrooms and 2½ bathrooms at 10534 S. Red Bird St.

 The spring season ushers in some truly beautiful greenery and landscaping, but it’s also the perfect time to dream, plan and refresh.
 If building your dream home is at the top of your wish list, now’s an ideal time to bring those plans to life.
 Coveted homesites that take full advantage of Cedar Creek’s breathtaking views and gently rolling topography are available in three of the community’s newest neighborhoods.
 Hidden Lake Estates offers walkout, daylight and level homesites thoughtfully interspersed with wooded areas, with homes priced from the $600,000s.
 The neighborhood is so picturesque, in fact, that it caught the eye of Cedar Creek builder Austin Roeser of Roeser Homes, who’s currently building his personal home in the neighborhood—along with two custom-built homes and a new speculative home.